-- 8. Should members of recognised breeding associations be exempt from the mandatory de-sexing requirement through their membership status?

--  Yes

-- □ No

-- □ Unsure

-All Members of Dogs West should be exempt from mandatory sterilisation, whether they are a breeder or not.

-9. What criteria should be considered by the State Government in approving recognised organisations?

-Dogs West, an affiliate of the Australian National Kennel Council (ANKC) is the only organisation based in WA which meets this criteria.

-In other States, other Affiliates of the ANKC have been recognised in this way

-- 10. Are there any other class of dogs that should be exempt from mandatory desexing?

-- ⊠ Yes

-- □ No

-- □ Unsure

-Please provide reasons for your preference:

-There should be no mandatory sterilisation.

-Dogs owned as companion animals but still connected to their Breeder.
-Dogs on breeder's terms from a Dogs West breeder, should be exempt - they are part of the wider Dogs West community of dogs and may be crucial to maintaining a wide gene pool for the breeding of healthy dogs.

-Many dogs live full and happy lives as companion animals in a loving home, may be used by their breeder in their breeding program, they should be exempt.

-Restrictions under the WA Dog Act make it very difficult for many Dogs West breeders to maintain a breeding program, without the ability to have dogs in their wider community.
+Questions - All 8.
+Should members of recognised breeding associations be exempt from the mandatory de-sexing requirement through their membership status?
+Yes All members of Dogs West should be exempt from mandatory sterilisation, whether they are a breeder or not.
+No Unsure 9.
+What criteria should be considered by the State Government in approving recognised organisations?
+Dogs West an affiliate of the Australian National Kennel Council is the only organisation based in WA which meets this criteria.
+10 Are there any other class of dogs that should be exempt from mandatory desexing? ☒ Yes ☐ No ☐ Unsure Please provide reasons for your preference: There should be no mandatory sterilisation and dogs that are held on 'breeders terms' from a Dogs West breeder should be exempt.
+They are crucial to maintaining a wide gene pool for the breeding of healthy dogs.